rnc-personal/ci-fullstack-pp4/README.md

 ### Frameworks, Libraries & Programs Used

 The site was built using the Django framework for Python, which is the most popular web application framework for the language.
-A few additional libraries were added to improve on it’s built-in functionality.
+A few additional libraries were added to improve on its built-in functionality.

-Most notably summernote for enhanced content editing, Crispy Forms for handling forms(comments/ratings) and cloudinay for image hosting/CDN.
+Most notably Summernote for enhanced content editing, Crispy Forms for handling forms(comments/ratings) and Cloudinary for image hosting/CDN.

 ## Deployment & Local Development

 ### Deployment

-By following the steps below , part of the deployment process will be taken care of for you.
+By following the steps below, part of the deployment process will be taken care of for you.
 For a full deployment:

-- Change the DEBUG setting in you main project folders settings.py file to "False" (no quotes)
+- Change the DEBUG setting in your main project folders settings.py file to "False" (no quotes)
 - Remove the DISABLE_COLLECTSTATIC variable inside of Heroku
 - Connect to Github in the deploy tab of the project
-- Go the the deploy tab of the project, at the bottom the 'Manual Deploy' option will deploy the project from the branch that is currenly selected
+- Go to the deploy tab of the project, at the bottom the 'Manual Deploy' option will deploy the project from the branch that is currently selected
 - Optionally you can enable automatic deploys each time a new commit is made.
-This isnt recommend while development is ongoing necesssarily as it is quicker to view changes locally and many times it will require changing the debug setting each time you want to view the 'live' site hosted on Heroku.
+This isn't recommended while development is ongoing necessarily as it is quicker to view changes locally and many times it will require changing the debug setting each time you want to view the 'live' site hosted on Heroku.

 ### Local Development

 Once the project is forked or checked out, you will need to check in baking_mama/settings.py and set the DEBUG variable to 'False' (without quotes).
-You will also need to setup a Heroku, Cloudinary and ElephantSQL account:
+You will also need to setup a Heroku, Cloudinary, and ElephantSQL account:

 You will need to replace 2 keys within the settings.py and env.py files for your own deployment.